 A great way to get your gardening fix now (and save a little money), is to start a few of your favorite veggie or flower plants from seed.
 It’s easy and only requires a few basic supplies and a warm, sunny window.
 Seed packets are less costly than plant starts and you’ll have more choices of plant varieties with seed than you will with plant starts.

 - Tomatoes, peppers, and basil are easy to grow from seed and require about 8 weeks of growth before transplanting.
 Seeds started in late March will be ready to transplant around the last average day of frost on May 21st.

-- Here’s a CdA Coop article on how to start tomato seeds.
-This process can be used to start many other types of seed as well.
+- Here’s a CdA Coop article on how to start seeds indoors.

 What to do in the Garden Now